GlobetrotterG/mega-man-memory-game/README.md

 All my wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/mega-man-memory-game/tree/master/wireframes).

+# Features

-# How To Play The Game
+## How To Play The Game

-The Mega Man Memory Game is a deck of 12 cards with 6 characters
+* The Mega Man Memory Game is a deck of 12 cards with using 6 characters.
+To play the game, user must match 2 similar cards within 60 seconds to win the game.
+* For additional challenge to the game, I added number of flips to the game for the user to track the number of times they have turned a card.

+## Start Text

+* Before the game starts, a "Start Game" is displayed on the screen.
+* Once that's pressed, the game starts.

 # The Game Theme